arivictor/intentional-architecture-in-python/book/1-philosophy.md

     main()
 ```

-This code works.
-You can understand it in a few minutes.
+This application works.
+It's easy to understand it in a few minutes.
 It handles members, classes, and bookings.
 It validates capacity and credits.
 For a proof of concept, it's exactly what they needed at the time.

 But it has problems.
-You might not see them yet, they're hidden by simplicity.
 As requirements grow, this structure will strain.
+It's also not reliable, maintainable, or testable.
 We'll discover the problems together, and we'll fix them using architectural patterns.
 Not because patterns are "correct," but because the code will demand them.

-**This is where we start.** A working proof of concept.
-Ready to evolve.
+**This is where we start.**

 In the next chapter, we'll add a new requirement.
 The script will start to break down.
 And we'll see our first architectural principle emerge, not from theory, but from necessity.